Iceland Elopement Packages

 Godafoss Waterfall

-Godafoss Waterfall, or Waterfall of the gods, is horseshoe shape.
+Godafoss Waterfall, or Waterfall of the gods, is a horseshoe shape.
 This shape makes this the perfect spot to get stunning waterfall views in every direction during your ceremony.
 Please note: this location does get crowded with tourists, so we suggest planning a sunrise elopement here.

 Skogafoss or Seljalandsfoss Waterfalls